xalaida/laravel-position/README.md

 });
 ```

+That is all.

 ## 📄 Documentation

 ### How it works

-Models simply have an integer `position` attribute corresponding to the model's position in the sequence, which is automatically calculated on write and used for sorting the models on reads.
+Models have an `integer` attribute named position that indicates their `position` in the sequence.
+This attribute is automatically calculated upon insertion and is utilized for sorting the models during query operations.

 ### Creating models

-The `position` attribute is a kind of array index and is automatically inserted when a new model is created.
+The `position` attribute is a kind of array index and is automatically inserted when a new model is created:

 ```php
 $category = Category::create();